 The Land Use Committee urges every resident to check out the County's website for additional information, to complete the Sussex Plan Survey to make your views known to your elected officials, and to sign up to receive notices of relevant County meetings and workshops via email.
 In addition, at all of Sussex's Planning & Zoning meetings, usually held on the 2nd and 4th Thursday of each month, the agenda features an update and discussion of the 2018 Comprehensive Plan, with opportunity for public comment during the discussion period.
 All residents are welcome to attend and state their concerns.
 Please see the Comprehensive Plan Checklist and County Comprehensive Plan Adoption Procedures for more information.

 Most Recent Public Forum

-The speakers and their power point presentations follow:
+The speakers' power point presentations are available here: